Meenal Banga

 Hello and welcome!

 I am a Ph.D.
-Candidate in Management at the McCombs School of Business, University of Texas at Austin.
+Candidate in Management at the McCombs School of Business, University of Texas at Austin, currently on the academic job market for 2025–2026.

 Outside academia, I am a proud dog mom to two wonderful pups, Einstein and Dora.